 Rinse excess salt off eggplant and gently pat dry with a clean kitchen towel or paper towels.
 Adjust an oven rack to the center position and preheat oven to 500°F (260°C).
 Line a rimmed baking sheet with parchment or foil.

 In a small skillet over medium heat, melt ghee, butter, or coconut oil until liquefied.
-Add mustard seeds, cumin seeds, turmeric, and Kashmiri red chili powder.
+Add mustard seeds, cumin seeds, turmeric, and Kashmiri red chile powder.
 Fry spices, stirring frequently, until mustard seeds pop, about 2 minutes.
 Add tomato paste, brown sugar, vinegar, remaining 1 teaspoon kosher salt, and 1/4 cup water.
 Cook until mixture turns brick-red, about 5 minutes.

 In a large bowl, toss eggplant and spice mixture together until evenly coated.
 Spread eggplant evenly across rimmed baking sheet, dolloping on any spice mixture left behind in the bowl.
 Cover baking sheet with a sheet of foil or with a second inverted rimmed baking sheet.
 Place in oven and bake until eggplant is tender, about 15 minutes.
 Uncover and bake until charred and blackened in some spots, 5 to 10 minutes longer.

 Drizzle with mustard oil and garnish with chives, cilantro, or scallions, if desired.
 Serve right away.